 This species gets its name "milk" frog from the milky substance they secrete from their glands when threatened.

 Amazon milk frogs have sticky toe pads to aid in climbing trees.
-Even during the breeding season, they do not come down out of the trees.
-Males stake out a tree hole or bromeliad that is full of water and calls to females.
-A female then comes and lays her eggs and the male fertilizes them.
-Males will actually then call for a second female.
-She lays eggs and these eggs, unfertilized, will be food for the tadpoles.
+Even during the breeding season, they do not come out of the trees.
+Males stake out a tree hole or bromeliad that is full of water and call to females.
+A female then comes and lays her eggs, which the male fertilizes.
+Finally, males actually then call for a second female, who lays eggs which become unfertilized food for the tadpoles.

-Although this species is common, they are highly dependent on tall trees.
-Therefore, deforestation and habitat loss is a concern for this species in the future.
+Although a common species, Amazon Milk Frogs are highly dependent on tall trees.
+Thus, deforestation and habitat loss is a concern for their future.

 Insects, small vertebrates

 Milky, poisonous substance

 Up to 2000 eggs per clutch